mstocco/mariostoc.co/content/traininglog/20220403-ironman2022-21weeksout.md

 Better sleep last night and a good run with the neighbours too.
 Nice and easy over _Craigflower_ and the hill on _Admirals Road_  then a building to **tempo effort** on the flat, _E&N Trail_ through _Esquimalt_.
 By the time we reached the _Goose_, I was leading the crew out at ~8:30/mile.
 I was feeling **really good** and just went with it.

-I spent 30 minutes on the rollers with the TT Bike after the run.
+I spent 30 minutes on the rollers with the TT Bike after the run; maybe half of the time was on the aero bars.

+Good day overall.

 <!---->
 ## WEDNESDAY APR 6 🌤
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**